-New transfer students are assigned to staff in the Dean's Office or in Academic Advising Center for their 1st Semester on campus.
+New transfer students are assigned to staff in the Dean's Office or in Academic Advising Center for their 1st semester or year on campus.

 Students changing majors are assigned at the time they submit their major change to the Dean's Office.